James Mustich Jr.

-James Mustich, Jr. is a bookseller, editor, and writer.
+James Mustich Jr. is a bookseller, editor, and writer.

 In October 2018, Mustich's book 1,000 Books To Read Before You Die: A Life-Changing List was published by Workman Publishing, receiving starred reviews from Publishers Weekly', Booklist', and Library Journal, as well as the praise of other notable independent reviewers.
 The Washington Post listed it as one of the 50 best nonfiction books of the year.

-Life
+Biography

-1,000 Books is the most recent offering in Workman Publishing's "1,000" brand.
+Mustich graduated from Princeton University magna cum laude in 1977.
+He married Margot Greenbaum, who was a year below him at Princeton, in 1986.